Saving an Answer in a Variable

 evaluates the content as JavaScript.

 You can manage variables by accessing the Variables Panel in the editor (top-right corner).
-In this panel, you can:
+In this panel, you can:- Rename, edit, or delete variables.

 First name